dotmpe/node-sitefile/doc/dev.rst

 -------------
 The Main documents are and will be reStructuredText.
 But for more flexibility the administration of several other documents is for now at once done in the TODO_ document.
 Some integrate them here later.
+First, more use-cases in the feature docs.
+And ideally some kind of feedback from a BDD test setup.

 Sections:

 - Hacking